Significance level in Statistics: Why do researchers use 5%?

 The choice of significance level is a trade-off between Type-I and Type-II errors.
 A smaller/ lower level of significance reduces the likelihood (probability) of Type-I errors (false positives) but increases the likelihood of Type-II errors (false negatives).
 In other words, the chance of type-I error increases for a higher significance level but decreases the chance of type-II error.

+In conclusion, the level of significance is a powerful tool that helps us to navigate the uncertainties in data analysis.
+By understanding the role of the significance level, one can make more wise informed decisions about the validity of research findings.
 In summary, the significance level is a crucial stage in the hypothesis testing procedure that helps the researchers make decisions about whether to accept or reject a null hypothesis based on the observed data.
+By carefully considering the significance level, researchers can balance the risk of making a Type-I error with the power of their tests.

 Learn R Programming Language